 A unique inflection point for broadband funding

 The COVID-19 pandemic intensified the need for universal access to broadband service to enable telework, telemedicine, and online learning in states all across America.
-While state governments continue to meet this need through targeted broadband programs that facilitate the build-out of new broadband infrastructure, the federal government is also making billions of dollars in new funding available.
+While state governments continue to meet this need through targeted broadband programs that facilitate the build-out of new broadband infrastructure, the federal government is making billions of dollars in new funding available.
 Since March of 2020, federal actions, including the CARES Act, the 2020 Consolidated Appropriations Act, the RDOF Phase I auction, and the American Rescue Plan Act of 2021, have marked a historic level of investment that any infrastructure legislation may further compound.
 It is expected that states will be eligible to receive at least $100M by mid-2021 to be used to plan and fund their broadband expansion strategies.

-Expanding broadband in four phases
+Broadband expansion in four phases

 Phase I – Plan

 The first phase is all about planning your state broadband program and fleshing out any differences between what you want to accomplish vs. what is feasible.
 By the end of this phase, you should feel confident about: